angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 # What is this recipe

 For those of you looking for a gourmet and authentic 牛肉面 this is probably not the web page you are looking for.
 I diverge a lot from the tradition in that I:

  - .don't use much sodium aside from soy sauce
  - .use bones in addition to meat for the soup
  - .make the broth separate from the finished dish
  - .have simplified the ingredients list so it's easier to find at a local mart
  - .don't stir fry the ingredients before cooking

-I promise this recipe is good and tastes good, though I can't promise that it's authentic.
+I promise this recipe tastes good, though I can't promise that it's authentic.

 ![With spaghetti](/img/beef-noodle-soup.jpg)
 **Figure 2.
 Mmmmmmmmmm**